danielgafni/dagster-ray/docs/tutorial/kuberay.md

 - `dagster/git-sha`
 - `dagster/resource-key`

-Each time a cluster is chosen for a step, `dagster-ray` will apply an annotation to the selected cluster to indicate that it's being used by the current step.
-This annotation effectively extends the cluster sharing TTL by the configured `ttl_seconds` amount.
-Note that the countdown for the TTL starts from the time the annotation is applied, not from the time when the Ray job starts.
+Each time a cluster is chosen for a step, `dagster-ray` will apply and continuously update a heartbeat lock annotation to the selected cluster to indicate that it's currently in use by the step.
+The lock is considered expired once `ttl_seconds` has passed since its last heartbeat and may be deleted by [garbage collection](#raycluster-garbage-collection).

 Configuration options for cluster sharing can be found [here](../api/kuberay.md#dagster_ray.kuberay.KubeRayCluster.cluster_sharing).